LetsCodeManh/MeetApp/README.md

 1. Filter events by City

 - Users can filter events based on their city of choice, making it easier to find events happening near them

 2. Show/ Hide an Even’s details

 - Users have the option to toggle between showing and hiding event details, allowing them to view more or less information about an event.

 3. Specify Number of Events

-   -User can choose the number of events they want to see in the app at once.
+- User can choose the number of events they want to see in the app at once.

 4. Use the App when Offline

 - MeetApp works even when offline, allowing users to view events they previosuly viewed while online.

 5. Data Visualization

 - The app provides a chart displaying upcoming events in each city, helping users see what events are happening where.

 6. Add an app Shortcut to the home screen

 - MeetApp provides the choice to add a shortcut to the home screen, making it easier to quickly access the app.

 ## Live Demo and Access